eslam148/NOLCarRental/DEPLOYMENT_GUIDE.md

 ## 📁 Files Deployed

-The following files are deployed to your server:
+The following files are deployed to your server's `wwwroot` folder (web root):

 ```
-site29943.siteasp.net/
+site29943.siteasp.net/wwwroot/
-├── NOL.API.dll
+├── NOL.API.dll (main application)
 ├── appsettings.json
 ├── appsettings.Production.json
 ├── web.config (IIS configuration)
-├── wwwroot/ (static files)
+├── wwwroot/ (static files - images, uploads, etc.)
 ├── All dependencies (.dll files)
 └── logs/ (created automatically)
 ```

+**Important:** On SiteASP.NET, the `wwwroot` folder is the web root directory.
+All application files must be deployed there to be accessible.

 **Note:** `appsettings.Development.json` and `.pdb` files are **excluded** from deployment.